ShaineTsou/quote-generator/README.md

 # Quote Generator

-An app that shows cheerful quotes to keep your chin up!
+A web app which generates CSS code of customized or random CSS gradient background

 ## Core Functionalities
 * Change quotes to find the one you like
-* Share quotes to social media sites
+* Share quotes to Twitter

 ## Technology Used
 * Asynchronous fetch request to REST API to get quotes